-Like other electric co-ops, South Plains Electric Cooperative is guided by an elected board of directors that represents its members when making important decisions.
-Being a member of the Co-op’s board is an important and highly responsible position in the community, and directors invest a considerable amount of time and energy in overseeing the Cooperative business.
+South Plains Electric Cooperative is guided by an elected board of directors that represents its members when making important decisions.
+Directors invest a considerable amount of time and energy in overseeing the Cooperative business.

 A director’s decisions affect issues such as service rates, rights-of-way and capital credits, as well as strategic planning, financials and work plans.
 The post requires savvy, selfless people who understand their local community’s needs and work to represent the members’ best interests.

 Education and training is one of our Cooperative Principles, and electric co-op boards benefit from access to a variety of training and certification resources.
 The National Rural Electric Cooperative Association offers training for directors to achieve national benchmarks such as Credentialed Cooperative Director or Board Leadership certifications.
-Through these programs, directors gain substantial knowledge on topics such as the electric industry, technology, governance, risk management, rate-setting and policy development.
 Providing industry-specific training for all board members provides continuity and a depth of knowledge necessary for overseeing the Cooperative business.

 Directors matter.
 Call (806) 775-7766 or visit SPEC.coop to find out who represents you on the Cooperative’s board.
 Reach out to them with any concerns—or compliments—about your Cooperative.